slgrobotics/ros2_jetson_nano_inference/README.md

-## A ROS2 node to delegate image inference to Jetson Nano
+## A ROS2 package to delegate image inference to Jetson Nano

+This package uses a Jetson Nano for image recognition (inference) and passes detections to Behavior Trees.

+There are two components:
-A ROS2 node to call a remote inference server, running, for example, on an NVIDIA Jetson Nano
+- A node that calls a remote inference server (for example, running on an NVIDIA Jetson Nano) and publishes detections.
+- A "perception" node that converts the detections array into a format suitable for Behavior Trees.

 It is based on the following repositories:
-- https://github.com/slgrobotics/jetson_nano_b01  - code for the Nano, TCP/IP Server and test clients
+- https://github.com/slgrobotics/jetson_nano_b01 — code for the Nano, including the TCP/IP server and test clients
-- https://github.com/slgrobotics/face_gesture_sensor - a similar publisher node
+- https://github.com/slgrobotics/face_gesture_sensor — a similar publisher and perception nodes

-The inference server running on Nano is called from the ROS2 node running on Raspberry Pi.
+The inference server running on the Nano is called from a ROS2 node running on a Raspberry Pi.

 See this [AI Chat](https://chatgpt.com/s/t_69ab6eac6b0081919c64ed4045987d0f) for general architecture.